 In order to compete effectively in the global automotive component supply industry, we must be able to launch new products and adopt technology to meet our customers' demands in a timely manner.
 However, we cannot ensure that we will be able to install and certify the equipment needed for new product programs in time for the start of production, or that the transitioning of our manufacturing facilities and resources under new product programs will not impact production rates or other operational efficiency measures at our facilities.
 In addition, we cannot ensure that our customers will execute the launch of their new product programs on schedule.
 We are also subject to the risks generally associated with new product introductions and applications, including lack of market acceptance, delays in product development and failure of products to operate properly.
-The global automotive industry is experiencing a period of significant technologies are subject to rapid obsolescence.
+The global automotive industry is experiencing a period of significant technological change.
+As a result, the success of our business requires us to develop and/or incorporate leading technologies.
+Such technologies are subject to rapid obsolescence.
 Our inability to maintain access to these technologies (either through development or licensing) may adversely affect our ability to compete.
 If we are unable to differentiate our products, maintain a low-cost footprint or compete effectively with technology-focused new market entrants, we may lose market share or be forced to reduce prices, thereby lowering our margins.
 Any such occurrences could adversely affect our financial condition, operating results and cash flows.